 |The License that the developer of the component has identified.|

-- Effective License: the effective license displays license information based on one of two scenarios.
-In cases where multiple licenses are found, including any that are observed, these will all be included as effective.
-If a license is selected, or overridden, then that license will be considered effective, and listed here.|
+|The License taking effect.
+In the scenario where multiple licenses are found, including any that are observed, they will all be included here.
+If a license is selected or overridden, then that selected or overridden license will be considered effective and listed here.|

 It's not uncommon for a single component to be subject to multiple licenses.
 For example, the license information might read "EPL-1.0 or LGPL-2.0+, BSD-3-Clause".
 In this condensed expression, the word "or" denotes a choice the code author grants, meaning a consumer of the code can choose to either abide by the terms of EPL-1.0 or LGPL-2.0+.
 The "+" (plus) character at the end of a license name is short for "or newer/later versions", so for the example of "LGPL-2.0+" one is again given the choice of LGPL-2.0 or LGPL-2.1 or LGPL-3.0 or whatever newer versions of LGPL the future provides.
 Lastly, the "," (comma) in the license information denotes a logical conjunction/AND, meaning these license terms apply additionally.
 Summing up, the example component license "EPL-1.0 or LGPL-2.0+, BSD-3-Clause" conveys that some parts of the component are subject to EPL-1.0 or LGPL-2.0 or newer versions thereof and some parts of the component are subject to BSD-3-Clause.

 In cases where there is no declared and/or observed licenses, a message will be displayed.

 |Sources were provided, but no license data found.|

 |The licenses is null.
 Unique to components claimed by you or your organization.
 Will also display when a new component is being processed by Sonatype.|

 |Sonatype or the target ecosystem does not currently support automated license collection for this format.|